toestie/company-database-sql/README.md

 2. Data Engineering
 3. Data Analysis

-by importing given csv files of employee data into an SQL database and sorting through some relevant data.
+by importing given csv files of employee data into an SQL database and sorting through the relevant data to find interesting relationships.

 ## Data Modeling
 Looking at the headings for the csv files, I saw that unique employees and departments were identified with "emp_no" and "dept_no" respectively.
 Before creating the database, I wanted to make a schematic for what data is represented and how each table would be connected.
 This way, all the information is organized in my head before I start any coding.